Remod-org/ElectricFridge/README.md

   - `timespan` -- How often to process food items in an unpowered fridge
   - `blockPickup` -- If true, block picking up fridge if powered.
   - `blockLooting` -- If true, block looting when fridge is NOT powered.
+  - `defaultEnabled` -- If true, spawn an electric fridge when placed by default.
+Each player can switch this on or off using /fr.